justoverclockl/theaudiodb-api/README.md

 A [Flarum](http://flarum.org) extension.
 TheAudioDB API integration for Flarum.
 This extension will show artist/band details in the discussion hero, if the title of your discussions match with the name of an artists/band that exist on TheAudioDb.com, data will be retrieved automatically.

 ## Multi-language
-This extension supports multiple languages (available on TheAudioDb.com), but remember that some artists/bands
+This extension supports multiple languages (available on TheAudioDb.com), but remember that some artists/bands may not have details in your language.
+You can add missed translations directly into https://www.theaudiodb.com/ website 😎

 ![Immagine 2021-11-09 113332](https://user-images.githubusercontent.com/79002016/140908648-197232dc-d81f-488e-8357-e0ba2e5da325.png)
 ![Immagine 2021-11-09 122002](https://user-images.githubusercontent.com/79002016/140915116-6eabd021-a782-432c-a21f-26a34d706ddc.png)